 The key parameters for a precise installation are pumped grout volume and auger depth.
-The PIR accurately records and displays both in real time.
+The PIR-Q accurately records and displays both in real time.
 The equipment consists of a main unit installed in the crane cabin, a depth measurement device*, a Foxboro magnetic flow meter, a pressure transducer that gives an indication of the auger torque and an auger rotation measurement.
-The Angle Analyzer, a device that measures pile angle of installation, is an optional accessory, as is the PIR-Viewer.

-The PIR is totally operated through the touch screen display of the main unit.
+The PIR-Q is totally operated through the touch screen display of the main unit.
 Its large readouts provide useful, easy to see information to the crane operator.

 Results may be printed in the form of an installation log, on a small field printer, immediately after each pile is completed.
 Once data is downloaded to a computer the PIR-PLOT Software performs further analysis and outputs installation and productivity reports, along with graphs of key parameters versus depth.